mtolly/onyx/songs-lik/jazz-pack-1/the-nag/README.md

 Notes:

-  * Drums and tempo map by TheLieInKing.

-  * Minor drum adjustments & quantization by me.
+  * Drums by TheLieInKing, with minor adjustments and quantization by me.